Why Your Customers Want You To Go Digital (and how to do it right)

 Customer loyalty disappears when there is a mismatch between their expectations and their actual experience.
 Simply put, if they feel let down they will leave.

-Did you know: Research by consulting firm McKinsey found that growing customer expectations of superior service drives efforts to advance and refine digital solutions
+Did you know?
+Research by consulting firm McKinsey found that growing customer expectations of superior service drive efforts to advance and refine digital solutions

 Our hyper connected world is creating a catch-22 situation for many business owners.
 It’s becoming difficult to stay relevant against competitors without embracing digital technology, but developing digital products feels risky and overwhelming.
 What to do?

 How does a digital product help your business?

 A digital product is how you can deliver or even enhance your core offering through apps, mobile and web technology.

 Digital products are everywhere – you probably use a few to run your business (for instance, to track your employee productivity or handle your finances) as well as personal life (email, messenger apps, travel planning apps, etc…) – and they range from simple apps to complex enterprise software.

 Customers now expect to interact with your business in the same way.
 While the specific solutions you develop depends on your industry, you always want to create digital products to address inefficiencies or to enhance existing strengths.

 When your competitors start adopting new technology, your instinctive reaction is probably to worry about falling behind.
 That’s completely normal.
 However, instead of jumping on the latest technology bandwagon, start by focusing on what your customers actually want, using this knowledge to enhance their customer experience.

 We’re not talking about launching full scale market research.
 Simply spend an hour with your key team members and brainstorm answers to two key questions: